← The journal Vertical M&A Guides February 19, 2026

 Credit Union and Community Banking Software M&A: A Founder's Guide to the 2025-26 Market

-The credit union and community banking software sector is experiencing a period of unprecedented consolidation, driven by institutional mergers, digital transformation imperatives, and the relentless pressure on smaller financial institutions to compete with both megabanks and fintech challengers.
-If you have built a software product that serves credit unions, community banks, or their service organisations (CUSOs), you are operating in a market where acquirers are actively seeking platforms that can help financial institutions modernise at scale.
+The credit union and community banking software sector is being shaped by institutional consolidation, digital transformation, and the pressure on smaller financial institutions to compete with both large banks and fintech challengers.
+If you have built a software product that serves credit unions, community banks, or their service organizations (CUSOs), you are operating in a market where acquirers are looking for platforms that help financial institutions modernize without losing their local or member-focused edge.

 This guide examines the M&A landscape for technology companies serving credit unions and community banks, profiles the major buyers, benchmarks valuations, and offers practical guidance for founders considering a sale.